Expectations for Council and Committee Members

 College Committees

-Committees are accountable to Council and are responsible for ensuring College policies are implemented and enforced.
+Committees report to Council and are responsible for ensuring College policies are implemented and enforced.
+They make decisions that reflect the College’s mandate to protect the public interest.

 Statutory Committees